Podkosa/moni/README.md

 Can be run in two ways:

 1) Integrated (default).
-Watchdog will launch inside the bot async event loop. *Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.*
+Launch inside the bot async event loop. *Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.*
 More compact option, but not fit for scaling.
 2) Standalone.
-You can run ./watchdog.py as a separate process/container, even without the bot.
+Run ./watchdog.py as a separate process/container, even without the bot.
 3) Disabled.
 You can turn off the watchdog completely and run checks from the bot at your own pace.